 Turn the engine off, wait a few minutes until the oil settles, and then check the oil level one last time.

 Why Yamalube

-YAMALUBE oil is a Genuine YAMAHA Part born of the engineers' passion and belief that engine oil is an important liquid engine component.
+YAMALUBE oil is a Genuine YAMAHA Part born of the engineers' passion and belief that engine oil is an important liguid engine component.
 We form teams of specialists in the fields of mechanical engineering, chemistry, electronics and track testing, and have them develop the engine together with the oil it will use.
 Yamalube oils take full advantage of the base oil's qualities and blend in the ideal balance of additives to make sure the final oil clears our performance standards.
 Thus, Yamalube mineral, semisynthetic and synthetic oils have their own distinct characters and value.
-Yamaha's experience gained over many years of research and develop-
+Yamaha's experience gained over many years of research and development into oil since the 1960's helps make Yamalube the best choice for vour Yamaha engine.